To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 • No Bluetooth aptX support

-In 2017, I reviewed Ultimate Ears’ Wonderboom, the dinky Bluetooth speaker that floats on water.
+In 2017, I reviewed Ultimate Ears’ Wonderboom, the dinky speaker that floats on water.
 Its unique functionality meant you could throw the speaker in a swimming pool and not have to worry about fishing it out from the bottom.
-There really wasn’t anything like it, until now.
-Step forward, the company’s latest creation – the Megaboom 3.
+There wasn’t anything like it, until now.
+Step forward the company’s latest Bluetooth speaker – the Megaboom 3.

 UE Megaboom 3 review: What you need to know